benelan/milestone-action/README.md

 # Add Milestone By Due Date

-This action adds the current milestone or the milestone with the farthest due date to issues and pull requests.
-The current milestone is the one due the soonest, excluding milestones that are past due, based on the datetime that the action is run.
+This Action adds the current milestone or the milestone with the farthest due date to issues and pull requests.
+The Action ignores milestones that are past due, as well as milestones with no due date.
 Here are successful test runs for [current](https://github.com/benelan/milestone-action/issues/8) and [farthest](https://github.com/benelan/milestone-action/issues/16) due milestones.

 ## Usage